 Solutions & applications –

-The ripe fruits of our partner network – gathered for you
+The benefits of our partner network – summarized for you

 You are not bound to a dedicated technology when solving a problem?

 You prefer an integrated all-in solution to a mixture of customized products?

 Or are you simply interested in what else we have to offer?

 Unlike the individual technologies outlined on the other pages, this area is reserved for complete end-to-end solutions for individual applications.

 Whether you are looking for our own concepts or the results of our successful work of our work in our partner network – here you will find what you are looking for and get a first taste.

 The Smart Update’s application area is the typical industrial shop floor.
 Many individual machines – from HMIs and gateways to entire robot arms – form a well matched assembly line, the lifeline of every manufacturing industry.

 Today, the systems in an assembly line need not only one initial alignment to each other but must be fine-tuned and interconnected on a regular basis.

 The heart of these systems is firmware supplied by the machine manufacturer.